 This is such a controversial issue, I'm almost afraid to talk about it.

-It seems strange to say, but bringing up helmets sparks all kinds of emotions among experienced riders.
+It seems strange to say, but bringing up riding helmets and horses sparks all kinds of emotions among experienced riders.
 One issue is tradition.
 Many of the most dearly held images in equestrian life include our hair flowing in the breeze while we ride like the wind across the beach.

 I get it.
 Heck, I lived it.
 But if age and experience doesn't teach us anything, what's the point?
 And the more risk we can reduce in our beloved sport, the longer we can ride.
 I want to be like the Queen of England still riding into my nineties.
 But that wont happen if I ignore the simplest safety measures. .
 And helmets are the most important tool we have to increase rider safety.